ape4fld/GWAS-Pigmentation/README.md

 # GWAS-Pigmentation
-This repository contains scripts used for QC and visualization of the data.
+This repository contains scripts used for analyzing the pigmentation project data.
+It contains R and shell scripts.